israpps/FreeMcBoot-Installer/test/6_FAQ.md

 You can edit FREEMCB.CNF to use ASCII instead of the special PS2 characters.

-Special chars will be seen on the configurator as an "inverted L", followed by the letter `c` and some numbers or letters after it.
+Special chars will be seen on the configurator as an "inverted L", followed by the letter `c` and some numbers or chars after it.